openstack/charm-ironic/README.md

 ## Overview

 This charm deploys and configures a node with OpenStack Ironic which has integration with other OpenStack components.
-Services from the node are:
-`ironic-api`, `ironic-conductor`, `tftpd-hpa` and optionally `nginx`.

-Nginx is optionally used as a light-weight web server used to serve iPXE files over http, in case the charm is configured to use iPXE instead of traditional PXE.

 ## Configuration